genropy/genropy_saved/docs/genro/bag/bagThree.rst

 	|   `evt`            | ``string``       |  Event type: insert, delete, upd_value, upd_attrs               |
 	+--------------------+------------------+-----------------------------------------------------------------+

-	To allow the "family" Bag to trigger on an insert, on an update and on a delete events, we have to add the :meth:`subscribe` method to the "family" Bag:
+	To allow the "family" Bag to trigger on an insert, on an update and on a delete events, we have to add the :meth:`Bag.subscribe` method to the "family" Bag:

 	>>> family.subscribe(update=onUpdate, insert=onInsert, delete=onDelete)
 	>>> walt['children.Mickey.weight']=36